bgulbis/Resident_Data_Science/lecture_01.md

 * Clinical trials
     - Data often kept in silos
         + 96% of potentially available data on cancer patients has not been analyzed
-    - Data-sharing will allow for new discoveries which otherwise would not be apparent
+    - Data sharing will allow for new discoveries which otherwise would not be apparent

 <small>[Forbes](http://www.forbes.com/sites/bernardmarr/2015/04/21/how-big-data-is-changing-healthcare/#ee268ec32d91)</small>